seandstewart/bardly/pending/romances/pericles/11-player.md

 Into life's flower again! ...

 **First Gentleman**
-...The heavens,
+...
+The heavens,
 Through you, increase our wonder and set up
 Your fame forever. ...

 **CERIMON**
-...She is alive; behold,
+...
+She is alive; behold,
 Her eyelids, cases to those heavenly jewels
 Which Pericles hath lost,
 Begin to part their fringes of bright gold;